-Capital Leases
+Finance Leases

-In December 2016, we entered into athree-year financing lease agreement with a third party supplier for the purchase of laboratory equipment that was partially financed through a capital lease of approximately \$0.4 million.
-The lease became effective upon delivery of the equipment, which occurred in February 2017, and the term of the lease is three years from the effective date.
-This financing agreement was accounted for as a capital lease due to the bargain purchase option at the end of the lease.
+In December 2016, we entered into athree-year financing lease agreement with a third party supplier for the purchase of laboratory equipment that was partially financed through a finance lease of approximately \$0.4 million.
+The lease became effective upon delivery of the equipment, which occurred in February 2017, and the term of the lease was three years from the effective date.
+This financing agreement was accounted for as a finance lease due to bargain purchase options at the end of the lease.

-In April 2017, we entered into athree-year financing lease agreement with a third party supplier for the purchase of information technology equipment for approximately\$0.3 million.
-The effective date of the lease was May 19, 2017 and the term of the lease isthree years.
-This financing agreement was accounted for as a capital lease due to the bargain purchase option at the end of the lease.
+In April 2017, we entered into a three-year financing lease agreement with a third party supplier for the purchase of information technology equipment for approximately \$0.3 million.
+The effective date of the lease was May 19, 2017 and the term of the lease was three years.